Volkswagen C Coupe GTE: Design

 Klaus Bischoff, head of design for Volkswagen, stated the C Coupe GTE "very clearly shows the new 'face' of top Volkswagen sedans for the first time" with themes that would be used for future Volkswagen premium sedans, including sharp edges and horizontal lines to emphasize the car's length and width.
 Walter de Silva added "The new rear-end design that is oriented to the classic two-door 'coupé' has given [sedans] more personality.
 The Volkswagen designers have integrated this stylistic element into the very dynamic design of the C Coupé GTE saloon; they have developed a striking front end and given the vehicle its own authentic character.
 They have created a model that appeals to Chinese customers, who always follow the trends of European car design with great interest."

 The concept C Coupe GTE was painted gold in a finish named "Golden Atmosphere" as a nod to its intended Chinese market; there were no plans to market the car in Europe or America.

 Performance

-According to Volkswagen, the drivetrain of the C Coupe GTE has a combined output of 242 hp and 369 lbft from its 2.0L turbocharged inline-4 engine, rated at 207 hp and 258 lbft alone, coupled to an electric motor rated at 91 kW and 162 lbft alone.
+According to Volkswagen, the drivetrain of the C Coupe GTE has a combined output of 242 hp and 369 lbft from its 2.0L turbocharged straight engine, rated at 207 hp and 258 lbft alone, coupled to an electric motor rated at 91 kW and 162 lbft alone.
 The lithium-ion battery has a capacity of 14.1 kW-hr, and the car is capable of traveling up to 31 mi on battery power alone at speeds limited to 81 mph or less.
 The drivetrain is largely identical to the Audi A6L e-tron.

 Fuel consumption is rated at 102 mpgUS, according to New European Driving Cycle methodology.